Linux ftp command

 Connecting to exampleftp.computerhope.com... exampleftp.computerhope.com FTP server ready.
 Name: yourusername Password:

-If your user name and password are valid and entered correctly, you will be successfully logged in:
+If your username and password are valid and entered correctly, you are successfully logged in:

 Remote system type is UNIX.
 Using ASCII mode to transfer files. ftp>

-Once at the ftp> prompt, you will be in the default directory for the user you logged in as.
+Once at the ftp> prompt, you are placed in the default directory for the user you used to log in.
 The first thing you'd probably want to do is see what directory that is.
-To see the present working directory, use the pwd command just like in Linux:
+To see the present working directory, use the pwd command like in Linux:

 257 "/ftpdefaultdir" is current directory.